Mirabloom/MHM-Must-Have-Music-/README.md

 It also expresses the heart beat using the electromagnetic waves of the radio (frequency) when transmitting music, that can be sometimes mistaken for a pulse from the medical field at its highest.
 The frequency is connected by the letter µ because it means water, the property of music flowing like water.

-The logo incorporates 2-3 main colors and 4 additional colors for separate themes.
+The logo incorporates 2-3 main colors.
 The color red was chosen in the detriment of blue, as to signify the pulse and the heart.
-The additional C and M color themes were chosen as the colors favored by the creators.

 ![Logo](/Logo.png)